Lucien Ballard: Biography

 Ballard filmed Let Us Live!
 (1939) for John Brahm and made more films with him including Wild Geese Calling (1941) and The Lodger (1944).
 On the set of The Lodger, Ballard met and then married actress Merle Oberon; they remained married from 1945 until 1949.
-He photographed 4 more of her films – This Love of Ours (1945), Temptation (1946), Night Song (1948), Berlin Express (1948).
-After she was involved in a near fatal car crash in London, he invented a light which was mounted by the side of the camera, to provide direct light onto a subject's face, with the aim of reducing the appearance of blemishes and wrinkles.
-Named the "Obie", the device benefited Oberon, who had sustained facial scarring in the car accident.
-The Obie became widely used in the film industry.
+He photographed four more of her films – This Love of Ours (1945), Temptation (1946), Night Song (1948), Berlin Express (1948).
+She was involved in a near-fatal car crash in London, and sustained facial scarring.
+Ballard invented a special light for Oberon's benefit: the invention, mounted by the side of the camera, provided direct light onto a subject's face while reducing the appearance of blemishes and wrinkles.
+Named the "catch light" (informally the "Obie", short for "Oberon"), the device became widely used in the film industry.

 In 1941's Howard Hughes film The Outlaw, Hughes cast Jane Russell in the lead and had numerous shots of her cleavage, which got the attention of the Hollywood censors.
 The film was shot in 1940 and 1941 but took five years to be released to selected theaters.
 Ballard was the camera man for the screen tests, did some of the second unit work for director Howard Hawks, and assisted cinematographer Gregg Toland on the first unit crew.
 He also filmed Laura (1944) for Rouben Mamoulian until Otto Preminger took over as director.

-On Morocco, Ballard had also worked with assistant director Henry Hathaway.
+In 1930 Ballard had also worked with assistant director Henry Hathaway.
 This relationship with Hathaway came back to benefit Ballard when Hathaway himself became a director.
 They worked together on five films, including Diplomatic Courier (1952), Prince Valiant (1954), The Sons of Katie Elder (1965), Nevada Smith (1966), and True Grit (1969).
 The last, because of the natural beauty of southwestern Colorado, garnered Ballard acclaim among his peers.
 He also worked on a segment of O. Henry's Full House (1952) with him.